Last updated on April 25th, 2023 at 01:02 pm

 Anti-vaccine activists also continued to post on her family’s timeline, sometimes telling family members that their relative is dead, sometimes attacking the family as collaborating to hide the truth, and sometimes directly attacking Ms. Dover:

-Attackers made several groups that targeted Tiffany Dover, which have since, apparently, either been removed or went private.
+Attackers made several groups that targeted Tiffany Dover, which have since, apparently, either been removed or gone private.

 It does not matter if a specific individual was intending to attack Ms. Dover.
 If they came in as part of the attack, they were participating in harassment.